Library Background

 Oral History Project Members: Olivia Rossetti (project lead), Ahenebah Lane, and Asher Jackson

 The Building Representation for Underrepresented Voices in the Archival Collections oral history project launched in FY2022 with the goal of creating an archival collection dedicated to documenting the experiences of students of color who attended Fitchburg State University.
-In collaboration with the Alumni Office, as well as current faculty, we performed outreach to past and current students to contribute to this pilot phase of the project.
+In collaboration with the Alumni Office and faculty, we performed outreach to past and current students to contribute to this pilot phase of the project.
 With a $2,000 award from the University Deans’ Anti-Racism Fund, the Library hired Ahenebah Lane, an independent public historian specializing in oral history, to conduct and transcribe the interviews.

 By the end of the funding period, the team completed five oral histories–four with alumni, and one with a graduating senior.
 A second grant of $3,000 from the Deans' Anti-Racism Fund has allowed the project to continue into FY2023.
-It is essential to continue this work moving forward, to continue to offer prominent representation to students of color in our Archives, which we have historically lacked.
+It is essential to continue this work and provide prominent representation to students of color in our Archives, which we have historically lacked.